-The average daily student attendance rate for 2019 was 93.46%.
-This is slightly lower than the attendance rate reported for 2018 of 94.10%.
-The attendance rates shown below for Years 1 to 10 are the rates reported in the School Student Attendance Report (STATS) for 2019to the Australian Government Department of Education Semester 1.
+The average daily student attendance rate for 2020 was 95.83%.
+This higher than the attendance rate reported for 2019 of 93.46%.
+The attendance rates shown below for Years 1 to 10 are the rates reported in the School Student Attendance Report (STATS) for 2020 to the Australian Government Department of Education.
 Rates calculated for Kindergarten, Years 11 and 12 (below) and the school as a whole (above) have been calculated separately.
 Students granted special extended leave by the Headmaster were not included in this calculation, although absences incurred because of family holidays were included.

-The average attendance rate for 2019 for each grade is shown in the following two tables:
+The average attendance rate for 2020 for each grade is shown in the following two tables: